B4PT0R/streamlit_notebook/README.md

 ### Cell Types

-**One-shot cells:** Run only once when you click Run.
-Used for imports, data loading, expensive computations.
+**One-shot cells:** Run only when you trigger them manually.
+Used for imports, initialization, data loading, expensive computations.

 **Reactive cells:** Toggle the `Reactive` option on any code cell to make it reactive.
 These will rerun automatically on every UI interaction and update the python namespace accordingly.
 Used for widgets and reactive displays.